cookiewho/CST438-Project-1-Group-4/README.md

 # CST438-Project-1-Group-4

-An app that allows users to login and view a list of animals and random quotes connected to them.
+An app that allows users to login and view a list of inspirational quotes along with pictures of either cats or dogs.